Women's Front: Views

+Views on transgender people

-The organization views on transgender people have historically been somewhat ambivalent.
-Feminist studies scholars Janne Bromseth, Elisabeth Lund Engebretsen, Lin Prøitz, Katrina Roen and Stine H. Bang Svendsen have noted that "trans-exclusionary radical feminism" (TERF) rhetoric appears to be a strong current in the radical feminism of the Women's Front and similar groups in Norway.
+The organization's views on transgender people have historically been somewhat ambivalent.
+Since around 2015 it has increasingly been criticized by the LGBT+ community for its views on transgender people.
+Feminist studies scholars Janne Bromseth, Elisabeth Lund Engebretsen, Lin Prøitz, Katrina Roen and Stine H. Bang Svendsen noted in 2017 that "trans-exclusionary radical feminism" (TERF) rhetoric appears to be a strong current in Norway.
 However Kvinnefronten has previously also criticized transphobia.
 For example Cathrine Linn Kristiansen, the chair of Kvinnefronten, described anti-trans group Women's Declaration International (WDI), on behalf of herself and her group, as "transphobes, racists and sexists" and said that "we strongly condemn them".
 Kvinnefronten's journal Fett described its platform as intersectional feminist and co-signed a statement that expressed solidarity with trans people and criticized "statements that demonize and dehumanize trans people, dressed up as a debate about gender and health in the name of freedom of expression.
 We strongly believe that transgender people's right to exist as human beings is not a matter of debate".
 However, Fett has a degree of independence from Kvinnefronten itself.

 In 2025 Kvinnefronten has invited and signed letters in support of Reem Alsalem, who is considered a key anti-gender actor, who has "consistently argued for further barriers and restrictions on legal gender recognition that undercut the rights of transgender individuals," and who is described by scholars as part of an increasingly aggressive anti-queer and transphobic movement.
-Alsalem also attended meetings with anti-trans groups WDI Norway and LGB Alliance during her Kvinnefronten visit, while Kalvig said anti-trans group Athena Forum facilitated the meeting.
 Alsalem has supported the Trump administration's policies on transgender people, appeared at Alliance Defending Freedom and The Heritage Foundation events, and called on states to "ensure that the terms 'women' and 'girls' are only used to describe biological females".

+In 2025 Kvinnefronten signed a letter of support for Alsalem with other gender-critical and anti-trans groups including WDI.
+In 2025 Alsalem visited both Kvinnefronten and WDI Norway in Oslo, which was described as a local expression of the anti-gender movement in Oslo.